remykarem/remykarem.github.io/books-src/business-finance-book/src/philosophy/wealth.md

 [^strongmuslim]: Strong Muslim vs. weak Muslim hadeeth.

-[^moneyinhand]: citation needed
+[^moneyinhand]: “When there is money in your hand and not in your heart, it will not harm you even if it is plentiful.
+And when it is in your heart, it will harm you even if there is none in your hands.” — Imam Ibn al-Qayyim al-Jawziyyah

 [^balanced]: They are those who spend neither wastefully nor stingily, but moderately in between.

 [^entrust]: Do not entrust the incapable among your dependants with your wealth which Allah has made a means of support for you, but feed and clothe from it, and speak to them kindly.
 (Quran Al-Nisa:5)

 [^dependents]: It is better for you to leave your heirs wealthy than to leave them poor, begging from people.
 (Bukhari, Muslim)

+[^reducedwealth]: Let it be known that whoever becomes a custodian for the wealth of an orphan, it is upon him to trade the wealth as to avoid the hwealth to be reduced by the paying of Zakat.

 [^salmanalfarisi]: citation needed